shutu0302/sc-paper/README.md

 - SCENIC and WGCNA (Figure 2)\
 \
   Contains R scripts used to analyse Gene regulatory network (GRN) inference using WGCNA and SCENIC.
 It also has script for GO analysis of WGCNA modules in the supplementary figure using clusterprofiler.
+The ARACNE results used to find the GRNs of each modules are uploaded in the preprocessed data folder.
 Requires the R packages WGCNA (V1.70-3), SCENIC (v1.1.2-2) and clusterprofiler (v4.0.2).

 - TI method and SCT integration (Figure 3)\
 \